 Exxon Writes Off Record Amount From Value of Assets Amid Energy Market Downturn

 The assets are located in the U.S., Canada and Argentina, according to an announcement released Monday afternoon.
-Many of those assets in the U.S. were acquired a decade ago when Exxon struck a poorly-timed $41 billion deal to massively expand its natural gas holdings.
+Many of those assets in the U.S. were acquired a decade ago when Exxon struck a poorly timed $41 billion deal to expand its natural gas holdings.

 For many companies that's a routine accounting practice after a price drop.
 But Exxon has long been an outlier, maintaining its plans are unchanged despite the adjustments made by its rivals.
 The company argues it makes investments based on long-term strategies that are not affected by short-term prices.